Managed Service or Full-Time Salesforce Specialist- What’s Right for Me?

 Aside from these drawbacks, you must be aware of the inherent ramp-up period while the employee gets accustomed to your particular Salesforce environment and the company in general.
 Additionally, there is also a level of risk involved in investing in a single person vs a company.
 As you can see, there are advantages and disadvantages you’ll need to take into consideration when deciding between a Managed Service Provider or a Full-Time Employee.

-access expansive expertise in a flexible manner
+access expansive expertise in a flexible manner with a managed service provider

 pros of a Managed Service Provider